jetbrains-academy/scala-tutorial/Syntactic Conveniences/Functions/task.md

       for (x <- xs) yield x + 1

-You can read it as “for every value, that I name ‘x’, in ‘xs’, return ‘x + 1’”.
+You can read it as “for every value that I name ‘x’, in ‘xs’, return ‘x + 1’”.

 ### `filter`